top of page

 John Mendez

-As principal and founder of Mendez Strategy Group, John brings more than 15 years of experience in developing and executing advocacy campaigns, government and community affairs strategies, and media relations initiatives.
-His campaigns have successfully targeted elected and appointed officials, government and regulatory agencies, Fortune 500 corporations, as well as Latino, African American and Asian American markets and constituents.
+As principal and founder of Mendez Strategy Group, John brings more than 15 years of experience in developing and executing advocacy campaigns, government and community affairs strategies and media relations initiatives.
+His campaigns have successfully targeted elected and appointed officials, government and regulatory agencies and fortune 500 corporations, as well as Latino, African American and Asian American markets and constituents.
 He is an effective communicator and skillful team player with vast experience in land use public affairs, government relations and advocacy, media relations, public-private-nonprofit partnerships, crisis management, events, marketing communications and business development.

 John's civic and charitable involvement spans includes service on the Scripps Mercy Hospital Community Advisory Board, the Chula Vista Centennial Committee, City of Los Angeles, Mayor's Summer Night Lights Advisory Council, the Los Angeles Sports and Entertainment Commission and the HOPE (Latinas.org) Champion Advisory Board.
 In addition he has also served as the San Ysidro Health Center's 45th Anniversary Gala Chair and has been active with the MAAC Project.